 3.3.5 To participate in a manner that is civil and respectful.

-3.3.6 For complainants and respondents, to prepare and present their entire case and secure the presence of any witnesses who will speak on their behalf.
+3.3.6 For complainants and respondents, to have the opportunity to present their case and secure the presence of any witnesses who will speak on their behalf.

-4.1 The Office of Student Conduct, or University Housing where appropriate, will decide whether a complaint will be referred to one of the conduct processes, outlined in section 5 below, and if so, which process is most appropriate.
-Normally referrals will occur within thirty (30) calendar days from receipt of the complaint.
-Reasonable extensions of time are permissible.
-See section 5 below for a description of the procedures for the conduct processes.
+4.1 The Office of Student Conduct, or University Housing where appropriate, will decide whether to formally charge a student following a report of misconduct, and to initiate one of the appropriate conduct processes, outlined in section 5 below.
+Unless extenuating circumstances exist, formal charges will occur within thirty (30) calendar days from receipt of the report by the Office of Student Conduct or University Housing.
+Section 5 below describes the types of conduct processes.

-4.2 When a respondent is charged with violating the Code, and the respondent’s case has been addressed in a criminal proceeding for the same or similar charges where he or she has either pled guilty (including pleas of No Contest or Prayer for Judgment) or been found guilty, responsibility for a corresponding violation of the Code is deemed to be established and the case may be referred to one of the conduct processes below to determine sanctions only.
+4.2 When a respondent is charged with violating the Code, and the respondent’s case has been addressed in a criminal proceeding for the same or similar charges where he or she has either pled guilty (including pleas of No Contest or Prayer for Judgment) or been found guilty, responsibility for a corresponding violation of the Code is deemed to be established and the case will be referred, as appropriate, to one of the conduct processes below for a determination as to sanctions only.

-4.3 The Office of Student Conduct will refer all matters involving charges of Harassment or Sexual Misconduct (sections 10.11 and 10.14 of the Code) to an Administrative Hearing, described in section 5.6 of these Procedures.
+4.3 The Office of Student Conduct will refer all cases involving charges of Relationship Violence (section 10.14 of the Code), Sexual Misconduct (section 10.15 of the Code), and Stalking (section 10.16 of the Code), or charges of misconduct that threaten the safety or well-being of the campus community to an Administrative Hearing, described in section 5.6 of these Procedures.

 5. TYPES OF CONDUCT PROCESSES

-5.1 Disciplinary Conference and Housing Judicial Board: University Housing
+5.1 Disciplinary Conference and Housing Conduct Board: University Housing

 5.3 Graduate and Veterinary Student Discipline